Skip to Content

 Is Montessori good

 Montessori education is good for young children.
-This self-directed learning style allows them to gain a sense of independence and self-confidence quickly.
-However, it is not clear whether this learning method for students is better than regular schools.
+This self-directed learning style allows them to gain independence and self-confidence quickly.
+However, it is unclear whether this learning method for students is better than regular schools.

 Is Montessori bad